 And comparing it to a slice of pizza.
 Yes.

 Want to make it even healthier?
-No pita and make a salad.
+Skip the pita bread and turn this dinner into a salad.

-Now I’m not a dietician so I can’t give you any technical information but in my opinion as a cook and mom, it’s a healthy dinner option and one that even kids will enjoy.
-It’s my sons favorite right now, he’s 6.
+Now I'm not a dietician so I can't give you any technical information but in my opinion as a cook and mom, it's a healthy dinner option and one that even kids will enjoy.
+It's my sons favorite right now and he's only 6.